Updated: Oct 28, 2020

 Small wedding (up 122% year on year)

 There's a lot of uncertainty around when larger weddings will be allowed to go ahead again.
 And, even if the rules do change, some couples may feel uncomfortable planning large gatherings.
 So, it isn't a shock that we've seen a significant increase in the number of people searching for small wedding rules and inspiration.
 It looks like a lot of events planned for 2021 will be quite intimate, with shorter guest lists.

-“My existing couples have looked into having a small wedding day now with a larger event 2021/2022 so there is a higher demand for smaller weddings as many of my couples still want to get married.
-Whilst many are just pushing forward to make the saving on a large expensive wedding.
+“My existing couples have looked into having a small wedding day now with a larger event 2021/2022 so there is a higher demand for smaller weddings as many of my couples still want to get married, yet still want that bigger event when we are allowed.
+Whilst many are pushing forward to make a saving on a large expensive wedding.